 You came up with a brilliant business idea and couldn’t wait sharing it to the world.
 You’re itching to get it started and work its wonders.

 A few days passed, you’re not getting a single customer.
 A month…and you’re getting all the jitters.

 You can call me super positivity when it comes to business as I did the same.
 And yes, I got heartbroken. (*sigh) It was painful emotionally and – financially (ouch!).
 Never mind the physical aspect as I already took that as a given when starting a business.There are many reasons why businesses fail but the most common and crucial one is choosing the wrong business to start with.Click To Tweet

 We all do have our own interests, passion, and hobby.
 While it’s true that this could be a good start in choosing a business but it shouldn’t stop there.
-Our hobby, and interest are potential business convertibles.
+Our hobbies and interests are potential business convertibles.
 After all, who wouldn’t love making money from what you already enjoy doing, right?
-But the issue doesn’t come from there.
+The issue really isn’t from there.